SiLab-Bonn/pixel_clusterizer/README.md

 - mean_column
 - mean_row

 Also cluster hit information (data_struct.ClusterHitInfo) is created.
-The cluster hit information is the hit array extended by the field:
+The cluster hit information is the hit information extended by the following fields:
 - cluster_ID
 - is_seed
 - cluster_size